jamespyon/jspr/README.md

 **This package has nothing to do with rocks.**

-This is a personal package containing some useful functions used on a daily basis in the life of a unlikely human working with environmental data.
+This is a personal package containing some useful functions used on a daily basis in the life of a unlikely human who happens to be a statistician working with environmental data.

 ## **Installation**